Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Ideal manifestations of competence:

-5. Use reference resources when arguing
+5. Use referential resources when arguing

 9. You react adequately to other people having different points of view and know how to apply the information received